Waino/dockerdo/plan.md

 Use `inotify-simple` to listen to filesystem writes in the sshfs-mounted subdirectories.
 Listen recursively in all the subdirectories of the mount point.

+## pydantic

+Use `pydantic` version 2 to represent and serialize data, and to validate the config.

 # File locations